KelKi3/Final-Project-SQL/starting_with_questions.md

 ON sr.productsku = al.productsku
 WHERE city != '(not set)'  AND city != 'Flagged New York' GROUP BY al.city
+HAVING AVG(sr.totalordered) > 0
 ORDER BY aveproductsordered DESC

 Answer:

+As it is not effcient to write out all the averages for every single city and country I will list the highest and lowest average for each.

+For the average number of products ordered in each country, the highest is from Saudi Arabia at 96.29 and lowest is Irag at 0.50.

+For the average number of products ordered in each city, the highest is from Riyadh at 319 (although they only have one order) and lowest is Kansas City at 0.67.